EmilyMabie/WeeklyAccomplishments/README.md

 Week | Accomplishments
 ------------ | -------------
 1 | Connected with Coding Dojo leadership staff to explore roles, responsibilities, and departmental needs.
 Exceeded first week accomplishment itinerary by executing 110% of expected output.
 2 | Aligned the curriculums of multiple courses into one unified offering.
+Restructured existing course material into a cohesive storyboard flow using backwards design.